Heal a Tattoo without Scabbing

-So the question is, what should you during your tattoo's healing process?
+So the question is, what should you do during your tattoo's healing process?

 When some people feel uncomfortable after they get their tattoos done, they automatically assume it's infected and start taking unnecessary measures.
-Before you make any step, read through this article so we can give you some advice.
+Before you take any action, read through this article so we can give you some advice.